Cocaine is a powerful stimulant drug that’s derived from the naturally occurring coca plant native to South America.

 Cocaine Withdrawal Timeline

-The onset of cocaine withdrawal symptoms depends on the type of cocaine used and other factors like the person’s general health and frequency of use.
-For example, crack cocaine produces a rapid, intense high that fades quickly, leading to faster onset of withdrawal symptoms.
+The onset of cocaine withdrawal symptoms depends on factors such as the type of cocaine used, the person’s general health, frequency of use, and the duration of use.
+For example, crack cocaine produces a rapid, intense high that fades quickly, leading to a faster onset of withdrawal symptoms.

-Generally, cocaine withdrawal symptoms last about three or four days, but some can linger for three to four weeks.[5]
+Generally, acute cocaine withdrawal symptoms last about three to seven days, but some symptoms can linger for weeks to months.[5]
 The intensity of the withdrawal symptoms can impact the person’s risk of relapse as they seek relief from the discomfort.

 Post-Acute Withdrawal Syndrome for Cocaine